mubn/ansible-mail-server/README.md

 ## Requirements

 - Ansible >= 2.7
-- Server with Debian Bullseye operating system
+- Server with Debian Bullseye operating system (the installation on Ubuntu will also work, but is not tested)
 - SSH key to login to the server
 - Public domain resolving to the server